guess-js/guess-js.github.io/content/next.md

 export default withRouter(layout);
 ```

-The component above defines the structure of the page.
-Inside of it, we create a navigation with three links: `/`, `/examples`, and `/about`.
-After that, we add a `div` with attribute `className`, which has value `content`.
+Inside of the component above, we create the navigation of the application.
+We create three links: `/`, `/examples`, and `/about`.
+After that, we add a `div` class name `content`.
 Inside of this element we render the children elements which are passed to the layout component.
 For example:

 ```javascript
 <layout>